 The government have relaxed the rules for some benefits to help with the effect of coronavirus.
 If you need to claim universal credit because of coronavirus there is useful information to help you on the Understanding Universal Credit webpages.

 Take a look at our Environmental Health and Trading Standards sections for essential advice to all businesses regarding the COVID-19 outbreak.
-This page provides essential information giving clarity to businesses on whether they are permitted to stay open.
+These pages provide essential information giving clarity to businesses on whether they are permitted to stay open.
 It includes other useful guidance on preventing the spread of the Covid 19 virus, including the keeping of records of staff and visitors/customers.